QuickyBooster/english-reviewer/README.md

 Overview: Personal project using Java.
 This project is about storage English word like a dictionary.
-I am continuing to scale it up and use more technologies such as Spring Security, as well as building the front-end.

 # ENGLISH-REVIEWER

-## + DESIRED FUNCTION
+## + FUNCTION
 - Storage vocabulary in a collection that belong to an only user
 - Authentication & authorization by using Spring Security with JPA
 - Some technologies: JPA, JDBC, OAuth2, Hibernate